tiyasa2003/Retail-Customer-Segmentation/README.md

-Retail-Customer-Segmentation

-A Python project implementing K-Means clustering to segment retail customers based on purchase history.
-Helps identify customer groups, understand buying patterns, and support targeted marketing strategies.

-Table of Contents

-Overview

-Features

-Dataset

-Installation

-Usage

-Technologies

-License

-Overview
+🛍️ Retail Customer Segmentation using K-Means Clustering

-This project uses K-Means clustering to group retail store customers based on their purchase behavior.
-Segmenting customers helps businesses:
+This project implements a K-Means Clustering algorithm to group retail store customers based on their purchase history.

-Identify high-value and low-value customers

-Customize marketing campaigns

-Optimize product recommendations

-Features

-Data preprocessing and cleaning

-Determining the optimal number of clusters using the Elbow method

-Customer segmentation using K-Means

-Visualizations for easy interpretation of clusters

-Insights for business strategy
+It helps businesses understand customer behavior, identify high-value customers, and design targeted marketing strategies.

-Dataset
+📂 Dataset

-The dataset should contain customer purchase information such as:
+We use a customer dataset containing features like:

 Customer ID